Last updated October 28th, 2019.

-A few big names include taxi app Grabtaxi, food delivery service Foodpanda, online shopping websites Lazada and Zalora, and even Facebook as they look to open a Bangkok office.
+A few big names include taxi app Grabtaxi, restaurant delivery service Foodpanda, and online shopping websites Lazada and Zalora, and even Facebook as they search for a regional office in Bangkok office.

-These startups would not have been possible without supporting parties willing to finance these ambitious projects.
+Forming these tech startups wouldn’t have been possible without support from venture capital groups that are willing to finance such ambitious projects.

-Regarding financing, Thailand proudly has two crowdfunding platforms.
-Five Thai-based VC firms, and six foreign VCs actively invest in the country too.
+Regarding fundraising, Thailand proudly has two major crowdfunding platforms.
+Five different Thai-based VC firms and six foreign VCs actively invest in the country too.

-Thailand also boasts five incubators and accelerators, three of which are under the telecom giants: DTAC, TRUE, and AIS.
+Thailand boasts five different startup incubators and accelerators.
+Three of them are owned by telecom giants DTAC, TRUE, and AIS.

-With the emergence of networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate which you shouldn’t ignore.
+With the emergence of countless networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate you shouldn’t ignore.